oracle-samples/maa/wls-hydr/README.md

 Your system must meet the following requirements to use the WLS_HYDR framework:
 -   A compartment in your OCI tenancy must exist already.
 -	A Virtual Cloud Network (VCN) for the OCI resources must exist already.
 It is expected (but not mandatory) that, if the system uses a database, the database will be in the same VCN and set up before the midtier (if the WLS domain uses JDBC persistent stores, the database must be available before the secondary domain is started).
--	An OCI Linux OEL8 or OEL9 bastion host must exist in the same VCN as the OCI secondary system.
+-	An OCI Linux (OL8 or OL9) bastion host must exist in the same VCN as the OCI secondary system.
 Alternatively, if the bastion host isn’t located in the same VCN as the secondary's OCI resources, OCI's VCN local peering must be configured in advance between the bastion's VCN and the secondary system's VCN  (refer to the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/VCNpeering.htm) for this operation).
 -	In the "COMPLETE HYBRID DR SETUP" use case, connectivity is required between the OCI bastion host and the primary hosts.
 On-premises and OCI networks can be interconnected with [Oracle Cloud Infrastructure FastConnect](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/fastconnectoverview.htm#FastConnect_Overview) (preferred) or Site-to-Site VPN.
 In an "OCI to OCI" setup, [remote peering](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/scenario_e.htm#scenario_e) between the two systems has to be configured.
 -	Direct SSH access is required from the bastion host to the primary OHS and WLS hosts using the owner OS user (e.g. "oracle").
 The SSH authentication must use an SSH key.
 Password-based Authentication is not supported by the framework.
-> NOTE: Connectivity and direct SSH access are required for the initial replication and discovery phases.
-As explained in the "MIGRATION FROM COPY" use case, you can manually upload the primary's file systems contents to the bastion host, skip the discovery phase, and use the tool to perform the rest of the actions.
+> NOTE: Connectivity and direct SSH access are used for the initial replication and the discovery phase.
+In the "MIGRATION FROM COPY" use case (where there is no connectivity to primary), you can manually upload the primary's file systems contents to the bastion host instead of running pull replication with the tool.
+The discovery phase also connects to primary hosts to gather information, but if there is no connectivity, it prompts for inputs instead.
--	The Operating System versions supported for the primary hosts are OEL7.X, OEL8.x, RHEL7.x and RHEL8.x.
-If the primary hosts are OEL7 or RHEL7, then the compute instances in OCI will be created with OEL7 image.
-If the primary hosts are OEL8 or RHEL8, then the compute instances in OCI will be created with OEL8 image.
+-	The Operating System versions supported for the primary hosts are OL7.X, OL8.x, RHEL7.x and RHEL8.x.
+If the primary hosts are OL7 or RHEL7, then the compute instances in OCI will be created with OL7 image.
+If the primary hosts are OL8 or RHEL8, then the compute instances in OCI will be created with OL8 image.
 -	By default and following the Enterprise Deployment Guide best practices, Oracle HTTP Servers (OHS) are used to route requests to the WebLogic Servers.
 If OHS is not used, the framework can be configured to skip its configuration.
 -	A Load Balancer is used in front of the OHS hosts.
 It is expected that this LBR uses a SSL listener for the exposed applications.It's SSL certificate (public and private key files) must be available and transferred to the bastion node (will be used to configure the OCI load balancer).
 -	At least 2 nodes for OHS and 2 nodes for WLS are used in primary (minimum High availability).
--   This framework cannot be used to setup asymetric DR topologies. i.e. it will always set up in secondary the same number of nodes as in primary.
+-   This framework cannot be used to setup asymetric DR topologies.
+It will always set up in secondary the same number of nodes as in primary.
 -	The components (WebLogic Servers, OHS instances) do not use IPs as listen addresses.
 All listeners in any of the components use standard hostnames and not IPs.
--	The system is accessed using frontend host names (a.k.a vanity urls). i.e. the WebLogic applications are accessed through the Load Balancer Virtual Server host names and not IPs.
+-	The system is accessed using frontend host names (a.k.a vanity urls).
+This means the WebLogic applications are accessed through the Load Balancer Virtual Server host names and not IPs.
 -	If the WebLogic domain uses an Oracle Database, the appropriate database needs to be configured as standby in OCI.
 This Data Guard setup can be done before or after running this framework.
 Refer to the steps at https://docs.oracle.com/en/solutions/configure-standby-db/index.html.
 This midtier framework does not set up connectivity between the middle tier and the database in OCI.

-## Default configuration assumptions
+## Default Configuration Assumptions
 In it's default configuration the WLS_HYDR framework assumes that:
--	SSL is terminated in the front end Load Balanacer.
+-	SSL is terminated in the front end Load Balancer.
 -   The OHS servers use one virtual host for HTTPS external access to the applications exposed by the WLS domain.
 -	(Optional) The OHS servers use a dedicated virtual host for HTTP access to the WLS Admin console.
 -	(Optional) The OHS servers use an additional virtual host for HTTP internal access (for example to access to Web Services Manager or other sub-systems that are not exposed to the public internet).
 -   The OHS virtual host configuration resides under the "ohs_instance_config/moduleconf" folder.
 -	The same SSH key is used to connect to all the on-premises OHS nodes with the user that owns the OHS installation (e.g. "oracle").
--	The same SSH key is used to connect to all the on-premises WLS nodes with the user that owns the WLS/FMW installation  (e.g. "oracle".
+-	The same SSH key is used to connect to all the on-premises WLS nodes with the user that owns the WLS/FMW installation  (e.g. "oracle").
--   Every WebLogic Server, including the Admin Server, uses a precise hostname as listen address. i.e. the listen address is not blank nor an IP.
+-   Every WebLogic Server, including the Admin Server, uses a precise hostname as listen address.
+This means the listen address is not blank nor an IP.
 -	There is a single WebLogic Managed Servers' listen address per host in the WebLogic domain.
-This address may resolve to a different IP from the one provided for the SSH access. i.e. all WebLogic Managed servers in node "A" in a domain use the same hostname for their listen addresses (different port).
+This address may resolve to a different IP from the one provided for the SSH access.
+I.e. all WebLogic Managed servers in node "A" in a domain use the same hostname for their listen addresses (different port).
 The Admin Server, however, can listen on other/additional virtual hostname (VHN mapping to a VIP).
+This is the recommended approach for and Enterprise Deployment (where the Admin Server can failover across nodes in the domain).
 These VHN and VIP must be manually configured in secondary after running the framework.
-This is the recommended approach for and Enterprise Deployment (where the Admin Server can failover across nodes in the domain).
 -	The nodes in the Weblogic domain have access to the domain shared config folder (used to failover the Admin Server).
 -	There is one WebLogic domain configuration folder private to each WebLogic host.
 This directory does not reside directly in the boot volume /.
 Using the boot volume in primary for storing the domain config is supported by the framework also, although not recommended.
 Refer to [ABOUT TOPOLOGY VARIATIONS](#about-topology-variations).
 Each private domain configuration folder can be an NFS private mount or a Block Volume, mounted individually in each host in the WLS domain.
 -	The Oracle products installations in the WebLogic hosts do not reside in the boot volume /.
 Using boot volume in primary for storing binaries is supported by the framework also, although not recommended.
 Refer to [ABOUT TOPOLOGY VARIATIONS](#about-topology-variations).
 By default, the WLS_HYDR framework assumes that there are 2 redundant shared binary homes (NFS) in primary: one mounted by half of the nodes and the other mounted by the other half.
 This is the configuration recommended by the Enteprise Deployment Guide and is also the storage topology that is created in OCI.